 Add a bunch of tulips to your basket for $6 until they are done blooming!
 We also have rhubarb available for $3/bunch (about 1 pound).

 We are often asked whether a full or half share is right for a particular family.
 We have some general guidelines.
 Usually a single person or couple will be happy with a half share.
 Families of four or more prefer full shares.
 However, vegetarians and people who cook at home every day often opt for full shares even for a single person.
 Some families find a half share to be perfect.
 We found a few pictures that may help you to visualize the amounts in a half share versus a full.
-The top row is October baskets (two slightly different harvests–half on the left, full on the right).
-The bottom row is August baskets (again, half on the left, full on the right).
-We will work on taking more comparative photos, especially of the less bountiful Spring and Winter harvests.
+Above is a side by side picture of a March half share and full share, then a July half share and full share.
+More pictures coming!

 Last week I went with Lyn Jacobs of La Finquita del Buho to give a class on making bird feeders to a group of Karen refugees from Myanmar.
 These women are a group that meets at Lutheran Community Services on 39th Ave. near Hawthorne weekly for conversation and community building.
 They are gardeners and craftswomen and weave beautiful textiles.
 They are holding a half price sale at the Lutheran Community Services building (605 SE Cesar Chavez Blvd.) on 12/21 from 10-1.
 Such an opportunity to buy great gifts and support these refugees at the same time!

 Thanksgiving is a perfect time to cook a truly seasonal meal.
 This year we took all the vegetables growing in our garden and built dishes around each.
 Since we had a talented photographer among our guests, we decided to start a series of posts featuring local, seasonal dishes that delight and nourish.
 Continue reading